 It is possible to take several of the NS&B courses that are cross-listed with Psychology without having taken introductory biology.
 These courses include NS&B 220 - Introduction to Cognitive Psychology and NS&B 222 - Sensation and Perception,

 The major has some flexibility to handle late starts.
-However, to be accepted as a major in March of the sophomore year, a student must have already completed, with satisfactory grades, either Biology 181 or NS&B 213, and must have completed a total of two full-credit courses listed under "Requirements for the Major."
-For example, a student who has completed Biol 181 and NS&B 222 would be able to enroll as a major; a student who has completed Chem 141 and NS&B 222 would not.
+However, to be accepted as a major in March of the sophomore year, a student must have already completed, with satisfactory grades, either Biology 181 or NS&B 213, and must have completed at least one aditional full-credit course listed under "Foundation and Core Courses".
+For example, a student who has completed Biol 181 and Psych 105 would be able to enroll as a major; a student who has completed Chem 141 and Psych 105 would not.
 While a late start such as that given in the first example would still allow completion of the major, it would restrict the possibilities for independent research and the range of options for upper-level courses both in and outside the major.
 We therefore encourage students to get started on the program early.